 First-time homebuyers…they’re oftentimes scared, confused, overwhelmed, and skeptical when it comes to the homebuying process.
 What that means is they usually need extra TLC from their loan officer when it comes to obtaining a mortgage.
 These borrowers come in all ages, and from all walks of life, so developing a customer-centric culture can help you give these first-time homebuyers the patience they need.
-Try these 6 customer-centric culture tips to get your potential borrowers from considering to closing.
+Try these 6 solutions-focused culture tips to get your potential borrowers from considering to closing.

 1) Do the Simple Things Well